Policy Toward Large-Scale Purchases of GMO Shares (Takeover Defense Measures)

 • 5) An outline of the party or parties that will be providing the funds for the purchase to the Large-Scale Purchaser, including the parties’ names and other defining characteristics

-• 6) Management policies and operating plans for GMO or the GMO group that the Large-Scale Purchaser intends to adopt after completing the Large-Scale Purchase
+• 6) Management policies and operating plans for the Company or the GMO Internet Group that the Large-Scale Purchaser intends to adopt after completing the Large-Scale Purchase

-• 7) The measures that the Large-Scale Purchaser intends to adopt after completing the Large-Scale Purchase for sustaining stable increases in the corporate value of GMO and the GMO group, and the basis of such measures increasing the corporate value of GMO and the GMO group
+• 7) The measures that the Large-Scale Purchaser intends to adopt after completing the Large-Scale Purchase for sustaining stable increases in the corporate value of the Company and the GMO Internet Group, and the basis of such measures increasing the corporate value of the Company and the GMO Internet Group

-• 8) Changes, if any, that will be made after the Large-Scale Purchase with respect to the relationships between the stakeholders, including staff, trading partners, clients, local society, and GMO and the GMO group.
+• 8) Changes, if any, that will be made after the Large-Scale Purchase with respect to the relationships between the stakeholders, including staff, trading partners, clients, local society, and the Company and the GMO Internet Group.

-GMO’s Board of Directors will disclose all or any part of the fact that the proposal for a Large-Scale Purchase has been made and the Large-Scale Purchase Information provided to GMO’s Board of Directors, if such disclosure is considered necessary for GMO shareholders to make decisions.
+Our Board of Directors will disclose all or any part of the fact that the proposal for a Large-Scale Purchase has been made and the Large-Scale Purchase Information provided to the Board of Directors, if such disclosure is considered necessary for the Company shareholders to make decisions.

-(2)Assessment and evaluation on the part of GMO’s Board of Directors
+(2)Assessment and evaluation on the part of our Board of Directors

-GMO’s Board of Directors believes that after completion of the work to provide the Large-Scale Purchase Information, GMO’s Board of Directors should be granted a period of time to assess, evaluate, negotiate, form opinions, and draft alternatives (hereinafter referred to as the “Assessment Period”), the length of which will vary according to the level of difficulty of the assessment work.
-In the event of a purchase of all GMO share certificates and other securities to be conducted via a tender offer with cash-only consideration in yen, the Assessment Period shall be 60 days (with the first day not being counted); for all other Large-Scale Purchases, the Assessment Period shall be 90 days (with the first day not being counted).
-During the Assessment Period, GMO’s Board of Directors will thoroughly assess and evaluate the Large-Scale Purchase Information that has been provided, with advice from outside experts and other sources as appropriate, and will formulate and disclose its opinion with respect to the proposed Large-Scale Purchase.
-GMO’s Board of Directors may negotiate with the Large-Scale Purchaser to improve the terms of the Large-Scale Purchase, or offer alternative plans to GMO shareholders, as necessary.
+After completion of the work to provide the Large-Scale Purchase Information, our Board of Directors is granted a period of time to assess, evaluate, negotiate, form opinions, and draft alternatives (hereinafter referred to as the “Assessment Period”), the length of which will vary according to the level of difficulty of the assessment work.
+In the event of a purchase of all the Company share certificates and other securities to be conducted via a tender offer with cash-only consideration in yen, the Assessment Period shall be 60 days (with the first day not being counted); for all other Large-Scale Purchases, the Assessment Period shall be 90 days (with the first day not being counted).
+During the Assessment Period, our Board of Directors will thoroughly assess and evaluate the Large-Scale Purchase Information that has been provided, with advice from outside experts and other sources as appropriate, and will formulate and disclose its opinion with respect to the proposed Large-Scale Purchase.
+Our Board of Directors may negotiate with the Large-Scale Purchaser to improve the terms of the Large-Scale Purchase, or offer alternative plans to our shareholders, as necessary.

 3.Measures to be taken upon the occurrence of a Large-Scale Purchase